Benjamin has been busy relocating back to his hometown recently which is why he hasn't been writing as much as he would like!

 What else should I watch?

 The 1970s saw an explosion of interest in martial arts films when English-dubbed versions of many ninja and kung fu films produced by the Shaw Brothers, Golden Harvest, Godfrey Ho and the late Raymond Chow began to circulate in the West.
-With films like The Big Boss, Drunken Master and King Boxer, the sudden interest in martial arts even translated into other films at the time - Roger Moore's The Man With The Golden Gun is notable for trying to jump on the bandwagon with several kung fu scenes.
+With films like The Big Boss, Drunken Master and King Boxer, the sudden interest in martial arts even translated into other films at the time - Roger Moore's The Man With The Golden Gun is a notable example for trying to exploit the trend with several prominent kung fu scenes.

 With Lee's untimely death in 1973, there have been many attempting to step up and fulfil his position as the greatest martial-arts star in cinema.
 The likes of Jackie Chan, Sammo Hung, Jet Li and Donnie Yen have all enjoyed successful careers bringing their talents to the fore in films like Police Story, The Man From Hong Kong, Hero and Ip Man respectively.
 And while Hollywood has adapted and begun producing its own martial arts films, I personally prefer those made in the Far East which don't just feel more authentic but will have Asian actors cast instead of the likes of box office draws like Jason Statham.